xstabel/handsonlab/README.md

 ## Challenge

-You should create a bot that could response to different questions about airports and hotel accomodation in different cities.
+You should create a bot that could response to different questions about hotel accomodation in different cities.

 Your ''conversational intelligence'' service should extract your question from a knowledge data base and feeds the result to your bot.

 Review the references and documentation below.

 ##  Success Criteria
-You should be able to test your bot using your QnA knowledge base, it should respond question about airports or hotels.
+You should be able to test your bot using your QnA knowledge base, it should respond question about hotels.

 ## References